CSC3170-2022Fall/project-team-21/README.md

     - `load <table_name>`: load the table from disk storage to the database.
 If the table is not availble on disk, print out error.
     - `store <table_name>`: store the table onto disk, such that it could be brought back by using the load command.
 If there is no such table, print out error.
 - Miscellaneous
-    - `print table <table_name>`: print out all content of the table.
+    - `print <table_name>`: print out all content of the table.
 If there is no such table, print out error.
     - `quit` or `q` or `exit`
-    - `help`
+    - `help`: print out help message

 ### Additional commands